Fill out civil appeal forms

 - Appellant

-- The party who lost in the lower court and is filing the appeal to have the decision reviewed by a higher court.
+- The party who won the case in the lower court and is responding to the appeal filed by the appellant.

 - Designation of Record

-- A section of a court form where the filer confirms that copies of the filed documents have been sent to all other parties involved in the case, as required by court rules.
+- A signed statement on a court form confirming that you have delivered a copy of the document to all other parties involved in the case.